Breach of Statutory Duty Lecture

 Case in Focus: Hartley v Mayoh & Co [1954] 1 QB 383

-The defendants were in breach of the Factory Workshop Act 1901 (and 1907, and 1908).
+The defendants were in breach of the Factory and Workshop Acts 1901-1908.
 They had negligently miswired the electrical system of their factory.
 The claimant, a fireman, was called to the factory to extinguish a fire.
 Whilst at the factory, the fireman was electrocuted by the faulty wiring and was killed.
 The claim, however, failed.
 The protected class of persons was limited to those who worked within the factory.
-Since the fireman was only a visitor to the property, he was not covered by the act, and could therefore not make a claim in tort for breach of statute.
-It should be noted that if the case were heard today, the fireman might have a claim on a number of different grounds (just not breach of statute).
+Since the fireman was only a visitor to the property, he was not covered by the acts, and could therefore not make a claim in tort for breach of statute.
+It should be noted that if the case were heard today, the fireman's estate might have a claim on a number of different grounds (such as common law negligence or occupiers' liability) - just not breach of statute.

 The same principle can be seen to be applied in Knapp v Railway Executive [1949] 2 All ER 508.

 The claimant was driving on the road and came to a railway crossing.
 The gate was closed, and so the claimant waited for the train.
-Unfortunately the claimant’s handbrake was not properly engaged, and his car rolled down a slight incline towards the tracks.
+Unfortunately the claimant's handbrake was not properly engaged, and his car rolled down a slight incline towards the tracks.
 The car hit the crossing gate, and although the gate should have been properly secured it was not.
 The gate swung open, into the path of the train.
 The gate struck the train, and the driver was injured.
 The train driver sued the claimant successfully, who in turn decided to sue the railway company which owned the crossing gate on the basis that they had breached their duty under s.274 of the Railway Act 1844 to keep the gate properly secured.
 The claim however, failed.
-The section of the Act that the claimant was attempting to rely upon only purported to confer a benefit on road users, not railway users - the Act made explicit mention of ‘public safety’, and this was held to exclude the driver.
-Therefore, because the Act conferred no benefit on the driver, the claimant could not rely on it against the defendant.
+The section of the Act that the claimant was attempting to rely upon only purported to confer a benefit on road users, not railway users - the Act made explicit mention of 'public safety', and this was held to refer to the safety of road users using the crossing.
+Therefore, because the Act conferred no benefit on the train driver, the claimant could not rely on it against the defendant.

 It can therefore be seen that the courts will closely inspect a statute in order to work out who is the intended beneficiary.
 If the claimant is not one of those people, it is unlikely that they will be able to use the statute against the defendant.
 Note that this position is not necessarily equitable - in Hartley v Mayoh & Co the factory owners had a clear duty to maintain the electrical safety of their premises and failed to do so, killing a firefighter.
-Nonetheless, because of the construction of the act, the claimant’s estate was unable to recover.
-This unjust phenomenon can perhaps be attributed to the fact that just because a particular statute does not give rise to a claim, this does not mean that the claimant cannot make a claim on the basis of general negligence (and, in a modern setting, occupier’s liability legislation).
+Nonetheless, because of the construction of the acts, the claimant's estate was unable to recover under the breach of statutory duty route.
+This can perhaps be mitigated by the fact that just because a particular statute does not give rise to a claim, this does not mean that the claimant cannot make a claim on the basis of general negligence (and, in a modern setting, occupiers' liability legislation).

 Fortunately, this element of establishing a claim will usually be relatively easy to deal with in cases of employer-employee relationships, although care should be taken when dealing with independent contractors (who generally will not be considered employees).
 The definition of an independent contractor is dealt with in more detail in the chapter on vicarious liability.